Nan Youngman: Career in art and education

 Throughout the 1930s, Youngman showed at the Wertheim Gallery and with the London Group.

 The death of her friend the artist Felicia Browne in the Spanish Civil War in 1936 altered Youngman's political outlook.
 She joined the left-wing Artists' International Association (AIA) and organised Browne's memorial exhibition.
 AIA group shows became a focus for her painting, though politics never entered her own work.
 It was Nan Youngman who in 1939 famously asked a workman in from the Whitechapel High Street to open the AIA's exhibition "Art for All".

 In 1944 Youngman became art adviser to Cambridgeshire under Henry Morris.

 Nan Youngman became chairman of the Society for Education through Art in 1945 and published her ideas in articles for Athene (the SEA journal), the New Era in Home and School and the Education Journal.
 Through the SEA she initiated a remarkable series of exhibitions of contemporary art for sale to education authorities called Pictures for Schools.
 The first took place in 1947 at the Victoria and Albert Museum and these continued annually at the Whitechapel Gallery and elsewhere until 1969.

 In the 1950s Youngman travelled as lecturer in art education for the British Council to the West Indies, Malta and Ghana, but now devoted more time to painting.

 While setting up a series of Pictures for Schools exhibitions in Wales, Youngman discovered the landscapes of the Rhondda Valley on which much of her subsequent work was based.
 In 1965 she moved to The Hawks a house near Waterbeach in the Fens whence her landscapes grew in subtlety.

 Nan Youngman was appointed an Officer of the British Empire (OBE) in 1987.

+The Cambridge based author Robjn Cantus published a biography of Youngman: Nan Youngman and Pictures for Schools: A legacy of Art, Education and Friendship (2025)', detailing her life, her work and her achievements with the Pictures for Schools scheme on the Inexpensive Progress imprint.